Value.Organisation

 Defining organisational values that matter

-The approach involves input from a set of key external and internal stakeholders.
-By interviews and storytelling, their input informs a set of guiding values/principles for the organisation to live into.
+The approach involves gathering input from a set of key external and internal stakeholders.
+Through interviews and storytelling, their input informs a set of guiding values/principles for the organisation to live by.

-Their external perspective establishes a standard set of behaviours to work and live by in all interactions, to be proud of and held to account for.
+Their external perspective establishes a standard set of behaviors to work and live by in all interactions, to be proud of, and to be held accountable for.

-This process of co-creation can also galvanise stakeholders and teams.
-All included, all voices heard and with transparency around behavioral accountability.
+This process of co-creation can also galvanize stakeholders and teams.
+All are included, all voices are heard, and there is transparency around behavioral accountability.

 Who is Value.Org for?